nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 **Note:** It is imperative to check your stamina during the Frog Prince Setup.
 If Leena doesn't have the Stamina to cast Frog Prince Tausuroid will just destroy your setup with a Choke Slam.

   * Leena - Get to Level 5 - Turn Red Taurusoid
-  * Glenn - Get to Level 5
+  * Glenn - Get to Level 4
-  * Serge - Get to Level 2 - WeakMinded
+  * Serge - Get to Level 2 - Genius Leena
   * Leena - Get to Level 5 - Defend
   * **IF TAURUSOID HASN'T DONE BACKDROP PRIOR TO THIS HAVE EVERYONE DEFEND UNTIL HE DOES HIS BACKDROP.
 DO NOT MAGNIFY UNTIL HE DOES.
-YOU WILL DIE IF YOU DO NOT FOLLOW THIS**
+A CHARACTER WILL DIE IF YOU DO NOT FOLLOW THIS**
+  * If Leena Dies
+    * Serge - Get to Level 4 - Revive
+    * Everyone - Defend for Chokeslam
   * Glenn - Magnify
   * Leena - Aquaball
-  * Glenn - Aquaball
+  * Serge - Aquabeam
-  * Serge - Poke with 1 depending on your stamina count (you don't need this to hit)
+  * Glenn - 1 - Aquabeam (TurnBlue anyone not Taurosoid, if Leena is at Mag 15 - 17)
-  * Leena - Get back to Level 5 (repeat with serge if you miss and lose stamina)
+  * Leena - Get back to Level 5 (repeat with serge if you miss and lose stamina) - FrogPrince
-  * Serge - Aquaball
-  * Leena - FrogPrince
   * Use the Heal with Consumables Option
   * **SPLIT AFTER THE WIN MENU**